 - 4. What are the consequences of a wrongful citizen’s arrest?

-Under Penal Code 837 PC, a private person is authorized to make a citizen’s arrest when the perpetrator commits a misdemeanor in a citizen’s presence
+Under Penal Code 837 PC, a private person can make a citizen’s arrest when the perpetrator commits a misdemeanor in a citizen’s presence.

 1. What are the grounds for a citizen’s arrest?